guilhermerera/tic-tac-toe/README.md

 # ✔️ Tic Tac Toe: The Four Elements Edition
 ## Project created for the ProgramadorBR's WebDev FullStack course.
-### Project/Challange proposal: To create a Tic Tac Toe game using HTML and pure CSS and JavaScript.
+### Project/Challange proposal: To create a Tic Tac Toe game using HTML, CSS and JavaScript.
 No frameworks were used in this project

 <br><br>